-Getting to & getting around Taroko Gorge
+Getting To & Getting Around Taroko Gorge

 Taroko Gorge by bike is an option for the fit and adventurous.
-It’s a way of avoiding parking problems, but anyone considering it should be prepared for some challenging gradients, as the road climbs steadily to Tianxiang, 480 m above sea level.
+It’s a way of avoiding parking problems, but anyone considering it should be prepared for some challenging gradients, as the road climbs steadily to Tianxiang, 480 m (1,575 ft) above sea level.